- Publisher: DAW (US) / Gollancz (UK)

 We wanted to provide potential trigger warnings for those who many need them.
 Remember that there is no shame in wanting to know what lies between pages.
 Likewise, it’s fine to think you’ll be all right, then realise you need to put the book down for a time or for good.

 Seven Devils is a violent and bloody book about revolution and resistance.
-The Tholosian empire is misogynist, classicist, racist (mostly against the Evoli, a human civilisation and longterm enemy), homophobic, and transphobic.
+The Tholosian empire is misogynist, classicist, racist/xenophobic (mostly against the Evoli, a human civilisation and longterm enemy–this is due to fear of their empathic abilities, not the colour of their skin.
+Both Tholosians and Evoli have varied skin tones), homophobic, and transphobic.
 We have characters that are assassins, soldiers, sex workers, or have had to defend themselves with violence to survive.
 There is reference to various types abuse at the hands of the empire.
 There are off page allusions to sex work.
 We have deliberately avoided on-page sexual violence.
 Our goal is to portray the reality of living under such an oppressive regime honestly but not gratuitously.

 A list: Abuse, drugs, manipulative relationships, violence against women, gun violence, some gore, child abuse (emotional), murder, physical assault, kidnapping, injuries (including dismemberment–a leg, a tongue, an eye), brain hacking and neurosurgery, death, body disposal, stabbing, explosions, arson, off-page allusions to sexual violence.